-The plan will not cover expenses for charges for more than one hearing exam for every 2 calendar years.
+The plan will not cover expenses for charges for more than one hearing exam for every two calendar years.

-All covered expenses for the hearing exam are subject to any applicable deductible, copay and coinsurance shown in your Schedule of Benefits.
+All covered expenses for the routine hearing exam are subject to any applicable deductible, copay and payment percentage shown in your Schedule of Benefits.